seven1m/rpi-check-in-printer/README.md

 1. Point your iPad or other station to the Raspberry Pi:

-    Visit the [stations page](https://check-ins.planningcenteronline.com/stations) in Check-ins and click to open the settings for your iPad station.
+    Visit the [stations page](https://check-ins.planningcenteronline.com/stations) in Check-Ins and click to open the settings for your iPad station.

     In the "Print Station" drop-down, choose your Raspberry Pi station you just created.